Luscious American Buttercream

 Ingredients

-3 cups (6 sticks) unsalted butter (room temperature - very important!)
+3 cups (6 sticks) unsalted butter (room temperature)

 5 cups powdered sugar